Excluding cosmetic surgeries on hyperbolic 3-manifolds: Procedure and results using hyperbolic tools

 \begin{proof} We ran the procedure of \refsec{ProcedureDescription} on the set of 313,230 prime knots up to 15 crossings.
 Torus knots and satellite knots were identified and excluded, leaving 313,209 hyperbolic knots.
 Amphicheiral hyperbolic knots were excluded next.
 For each hyperbolic knot complement $N$, we found that $\calU(N)$, the set of unidentified slopes, is empty.
 Thus every slope was rigorously identified as hyperbolic or exceptional.
 The code ran to completion, successfully distinguishing all exceptional pairs in $\calE \times \calE$ and all hyperbolic pairs in $\calH^p \times \calT^p$ (see Steps 3 and 6 of the procedure). \end{proof}

 \begin{remark} \refthm{ChiralKnots} was proved by running the python program \texttt{check\_mfds\_chiral} on the set of 313,209 hyperbolic knots up to 15 crossings.
-For most of these knots, the program takes only a few seconds to run to completion.
+For a typical knot complement, the program took 10--15 seconds to compute and rigorously verify the systole.
+(This is longer than the runtimes in \refrem{CosmeticCensusCode} because even a simplified triangulation of a typical 15--crossing knot complement often has over 25 tetrahedra.)
+Then, the program took another several seconds to form the set $\calS(N)$ and distinguish the corresponding fillings.

 However, there is a small list of 14--crossing knots, for which chirally cosmetic surgeries are particularly hard to distinguish:

 These 13 knots were previously identified by Stoimenow \cite{Stoimenow:AlmostAmphichiral} as being \emph{almost amphicheiral}: that is, each $K$ in the list is a mutant of its mirror image.
 Thus, for $N = S^3 - K$, the Dehn filling $N(p,q)$ is a genus--$2$ mutant of the mirror image of $N(p,-q)$.
 Since complex hyperbolic volume is preserved under mutation~\cite[Theorem 1.1 and Corollary 1.2]{MeyerhoffRuberman:MutationEta}, it cannot distinguish $N(p,q)$ from $N(p,-q)$.

-In practice, we distinguished these fillings using the cover homology invariant $\calC(N(s), 7)$ described in \refdef{HomologyOfCovers}, using covers up to degree $7$.
+In practice, we distinguished these fillings using two invariants: rigorously certified length spectra up to length $3.5$, and the first homology of covers up to degree $7$ (see \refdef{HomologyOfCovers}).

-The hardest knot to handle computationally turned out to be \texttt{14a12813}.
-The computation of enough cover homology groups to distinguish its Dehn fillings took over 6 days of wall time making full use of 8 cores, for a total of 48 days and 9 hours of CPU time. \end{remark}
+Either of these invariants suffices to distinguish $N(p,q)$ from $N(p,-q)$ for $N$ in the above set.
+Covers up to degree $5$ are very fast to compute, taking a few seconds at most.
+This suffices for most but not all pairs $s = (p,q)$ and $t = (p,-q)$.
+Covers of larger degree often take hours to compute.
+In an extreme, the computation of enough cover homology groups to distinguish the Dehn fillings of \texttt{14a12813} took over 6 days of wall time making full use of 8 cores, for a total of 48 days and 9 hours of CPU time.

+By contrast, the rigorous computation of length spectra up to length $3.0$ or $3.5$ typically takes minutes or tens of minutes per pair of slopes.
+We needed to search up to this fairly large length because mutant manifolds share the same set of short curves up to some cutoff; compare Futer and Millichap \cite{FuterMillichap}.
+As a result, distinguishing all the Dehn fillings $N(p,q)$ and $N(p,-q)$ for one of the above manifolds often took several hours.
+For \texttt{14a12813}, this method took 10 hours. \end{remark}